RichardCByrne/CI-MS3-Floral-Reef/README.md

         <br>
         <img src="https://github.com/RichardByrne95/CI-MS3-Floral-Reef/blob/main/static/images/edit_profile.PNG?raw=true" alt="edit profile page">

-    2. As a Returning Visitor, I want to share my own photos to different flowers.
+    2. As a Returning Visitor, I want to share my own photos of different flowers.

         -   Each flower profile has space below the flower information for users to upload and share their own images of the relevant flower.
         -   Each flower profile displays a link to the 'Log In' page when no user in logged in, so a user can log in to their account and start contributing.